biglocalnews/court-scraper/CONTRIBUTING.rst

 5. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox::

+    # Lint and test for current Python version
+    pytest
-    $ flake8 court_scraper tests
+    flake8 court_scraper

-    $ py.test
+    # Run tests for all Python versions
+    # (requires setting up and installing all supported Python versions)
     $ tox

-   To get flake8 and tox, just pip install them into your virtualenv.

 6. Commit your changes and push your branch to GitHub::